Hedgehogo/IEML.io/README.md

 ### Raw data

+*Boolean* and *Numbers* can be read as Raw data if the config-reader so requests.

 Starts without special characters, ends at the end of the line where it began.
 Characters are not escaped.
 Characters are forbidden: `"`, `\n` (Enter), `>`, `<`.

 Example: